The Bronze Horse

 In May 2011, the Stockholm International Film Festival launched the Feature Film Award, with Telia as the main financier and support from the Swedish Film Institute, Europa Sound & Vision and Dagsljus and with NonStop Entertainment as a distributor.
 In 2012 we are also proud to present SVT as a new collaborator.

 The award goes to a project with a female director, and in the selection process we are looking for strong stories with a clear vision.
 The nominees are selected through an evaluation based on the script, previous productions, and the team's ability to carry out production according to schedule, budget and audience potential.
-In 2011 Sofia Norlin won with the project »Tenderness«, which is now in post production.
+Winners:

 The award has a value of a minimum of SEK5.4 million and the winning film will then be produced during the next two years and have its World Premiere at the festival in November 2014.